gofore/aws-training/docs/getting_started.md

 ### Option A: Set up the tools with Vagrant (recommended)

-We encourage you to use Vagrant, but you may also install everything on a Linux host if you are brave enough.
+We encourage you to use Vagrant, but you may also install everything on a Linux or OS X host if you are brave enough.

 **Windows users:** Note that Ansible is NOT available on Windows, so you will have to use Vagrant!

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 2. Clone the git repository to your computer with `git clone https://github.com/gofore/aws-training.git` or by copying the zip file from GitHub.
-3. Copy the `credentials.csv` file you received to your working directory under the `workshop` directory.
+3. Copy the `credentials.csv` file you received to your working directory under the `workshop` directory and to your home directory in `.aws` directory.
 4. Run `vagrant up` in the main directory of the project, and wait until the provisioning has succeeded.
 5. Once the virtual machine is running, SSH into the machine with `vagrant ssh`.
-6. Inside the virtual machine, change directory to `cd /vagrant/workshop/complete` and run `mvn clean verify`.
+6. Inside the virtual machine, change directory to `cd /vagrant/workshop/initial` and run `mvn clean verify`.
 After a few minutes, the build should succeed.
-7. Import the project into your IDE.
+7. Import the `initial` Maven project into your IDE and look around.

 If you want to use an IDE on your host machine, you will then need Java 8 SDK and Maven 3+ also on your host machine.
-The intended workflow is that you either 1) Program with your IDE on your host machine and use the deployment tools in the virtual machine via the Vagrant shared directory or 2) you completely work inside the Vagrant machine with simple command line tools and code editors.
+Note that Java 8 is mandadory and your IDE must support it because the code uses Java 8 syntax and features.
+You should follow the instructions of optio The intended workflow is that you either 1) Program with your IDE on your host machine and use the deployment tools in the virtual machine via the Vagrant shared directory or 2) you completely work inside the Vagrant machine with simple command line tools and code editors.

 ### Option B: Install tools manually